Director’s Message, August 2023

 Simply put, we invest in federal, state, and local drug interdiction teams (known as task forces) who target, arrest, convict and imprison drug traffickers and dealers in Hawaii, and our thirst doesn’t end there.
 We strip the assets from these drug trafficking enterprises and trace their criminal activity to national and international sources.

-We reach out to the community to prevent drug abuse, in particular our Hawaii keiki (children), with an emphasis on building wellness through an evidence-based platform called Prevention Plus Wellness.
+We reach out to the community to prevent drug abuse, in particular our Hawaii keiki (children), with an emphasis on building interpersonal relationships with our youth and high risk neighborhoods and communities.
 We educate our people on the addictiveness and danger of drugs, in particular methamphetamine and fentanyl.

 Gary Yabuta